gradient-rpg/srd/README.md

 ## License

-The world of Talam, the Gradient Dice mechanics and any other original work are licensed under [CC-BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/)

-The derivative work from [Cairn by Yochai Gal](https://cairnrpg.com/) is licensed under [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+The full text is licensed under [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

 This is a game that values community contributions!
 If you'd like to submit an adventure, hack, monster, or conversion, please reach out!